 Jamaica Red Peas Soup has a very distinctive taste, and is usually made with a combination of pig tail, beef, red kidney beans, pumpkin, dasheen, pimento seeds, and other ingredients.
 It is best served hot, and you can leave out the meat if you prefer, though many Jamaicans will tell you that Red Peas Soup is incomplete without a little pigtail!

 Jamaican rice and peas is a lot harder to make than it sounds.
 Worlds apart from your grandmother’s rice and peas (which might have been great), this dish is one of those that brings Jamaican dishes together, and the method of preparation can make or break the result.
+So if you’re wondering what to make with jerk chicken, this is the dish for you!
 In Jamaica, peas actually refer to beans, red kidney beans in particular.
 Coconut milk and other spices add to the flavor of Jamaican rice and peas, which is often paired with jerk chicken.

 It’ll be a festival in your mouth with this treat that usually comes alongside jerk chicken meals or fried fish, and other dishes.
 It is made with cornmeal, sugar, flour, spices, milk or water.
 The combined ingredients are fried until golden brown, and the result can be compared to that of floats sold in other Caribbean countries, just in a cylindrical shape.